 You might actually have fun!

 The McIntire School of Commerce proudly serves as a safe space for its students and aims to promote their wellbeing.
-If you are feeling overwhelmed, stressed, or isolated, there are many individuals here who are ready and wanting to help.
-If you wish, you can make an appointment with me (professor name) and come to my office to talk in private.
-Undergraduate students may visit professionals in the Student Services Office, located on the third floor, during walk-in hours or through setting up an appointment.
-Graduate students may visit professionals in the Graduate Programs Office, located on the first floor, between 8:00 am and 5:00 pm or by appointment.
+If you are feeling overwhelmed, stressed, or isolated, there are many individuals here ready and wanting to help.
+If you wish, you can make an appointment with me to talk privately about how things are going.
+Staff members in the Student Services Office, located on the first floor, are also readily accessible to talk during walk-in hours or through setting up an appointment.

 Alternatively, there are also other University of Virginia resources available.
 The Student Health Center offers Counseling and Psychological Services (CAPS) for its students.
-Call 434-243-5150 (or 434-972-7004 for after hours and weekend crisis assistance) to get started and schedule an appointment.
+Call 434-243-5150 to get started and schedule an appointment or for any after hour needs.
 If you prefer to speak anonymously and confidentially over the phone, call Madison House’s HELP Line at any hour of any day: 434-295-8255.

 Commitment to Inclusion and Respect for Differences